 Prophecy against Gog

-13 Sheba, and Dedan, and the merchants of Tarshish, with all its young lions, will ask you, ‘Have you come to take the plunder?
-Have you assembled your company to take the prey, to carry away silver and gold, to take away livestock and goods, to take great plunder?’ ” ’
+13 Sheba, and Dedan, and the merchants of Tarshish, with all its leaders, will ask you, ‘Have you come to take the plunder?
+Have you assembled your company to take the prey, to carry away silver and gold, to take away livestock and goods, to take great plunder?’

 19 For in my jealousy and in the fire of my wrath I have spoken.
-Surely in that day there will be a great shaking in the land of Israel; 20 so that the fish of the sea, the birds of the sky, the animals of the field, all creeping things who creep on the earth, and all the men who are on the face of the earth will shake at my presence.
+Surely in that day there will be a great shaking in the land of Israel.
+20 The fish of the sea, the birds of the sky, the animals of the field, all creeping things who creep on the earth, and all the men who are on the face of the earth will shake at my presence.
 Then the mountains will be thrown down, the steep places will fall, and every wall will fall to the ground.

 A Warning against Favoritism